Is Google about to Unplug Its Penguin?

 SEOs are hyper-focused on backlinks, and with good reason; correlation studies that analyze ranking factors continue to score quality backlinks as one of Google’s major ranking influences.
 It was this correlation that started the influx of inorganic linking that landed us in our current state of affairs.

-But, what if Google could move beyond links to a model that also rewarded mentions from authoritative sites in any niche?
+But, what if Google could move beyond building or earning links to a model that also rewarded mentions from authoritative sites in any niche?
 De-emphasizing links while still rewarding references from pertinent sources would expand the signals that Google relied on to gauge relevance and authority and help move them away from their dependence on links as a ranking factor.
 It would also, presumably, be harder to “game” as true authorities on any subject would be unlikely to reference brands or sites that weren’t worthy of the mention.

 This is an important point.
 In the current environment, websites have very little motivation to link to outside sources.
 This has been a problem that Google has never been able to solve.
 Authorities have never been motivated to link out to potential competitors, and the lack of organic links in niches has led to a climate where the buying and selling of links can seem to be the only viable link acquisition option for some websites.
 Why limit the passage of link equity to a hyperlink?
 Isn’t a mention from a true authority just as strong a signal?

 There is definitely precedent for this concept.
 “Co-occurrence” and “co-citation” are terms that have been used by SEOs for years now, but Google has never confirmed that they are ranking factors.
 Recently however, Google began to list unlinked mentions in the “latest links” report in Search Console.
 John Mueller indicated in a series of tweets that Google does in fact pick up URL mentions from text, but that those mentions do not pass PageRank.